consalik/Henny/readme.md

 ## Roadmap

 - [x] Add support for including metadata in requests or fetching in parallel.
 Including images and summaries of websites.
+- [ ] Improve performance of initial metadata retrieval.
 - [ ] Add more authentication requests.
 - [ ] Add in-memory caching for metadata for faster access.
-- [ ] Improve performance of initial metadata retrieval.
+- [ ] Add way to order streamed items.

 ## License